-Workforce equality, Leaders take action to continually review and Staff networks Equity and inclusion plan diversity and improve the culture of the organisation in the (implementation / maturity) inclusions: context of equality, diversity and inclusion.
-Reasonable adjustments We value diversity in Leaders take action to improve where there are any , Gender pay gap. our workforce.
+La. # Workforce equality, Leaders take action to continually review and Staff networks Equity and inclusion plan diversity and improve the culture of the organisation in the (implementation / maturity) inclusions: context of equality, diversity and inclusion.
+Reasonable adjustments We value diversity in Leaders take action to improve where there are any Gender pay gap. our workforce.
 We disparities in the experience of staff with protected Governance framework - reporting work towards an equality characteristics, or those from excluded and Board to Ward Acceptable behaviour policy inclusive and fair marginalised groups.
-Any interventions are E& I CLE group (embedding/ maturity) culture by improving monitored to evaluate their impact.
-WRES WDES reporting equality and equity Leaders take steps to remove bias from practices to Pulse survey relaunch. for people who work ensure equality of opportunity and experience for Robust training /development offer for us. the workforce within their place of work, and Staff survey throughout their employment.
-Checking Global majority programme accountability includes ongoing review of policies Leadership Development offer and procedures to tackle structural and institutional Health and Wellbeing offer (implementation / maturity) discrimination and bias to achieve a fair culture for all.
-Accreditations : Veterans, PICU Social Impact Leaders take action to prevent and address bullying standards, baby friendly and harassment at all levels and for all staff, with a Code of Governance compliance clear focus on those with protected characteristics under the Equality Act and those from excluded and marginalised groups.
+Any interventions are - E& I CLE group (embedding/ maturity) culture by improving monitored to evaluate their impact.
+WRES WDES reporting \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ equality and equity Leaders take steps to remove bias from practices to ' ' Pulse survey relaunch. for people who work ensure equality of opportunity and experience for Robust training /development offer for us. the workforce within their place of work, and γμ Staff survey 101 40. throughout their employment.
+Checking Global majority programme July Survey accountability includes ongoing review of policies Ciosai majorny programmo Leadership Development offer and procedures to tackle structural and institutional Health and Wellbeing offer (implementation / maturity) discrimination and bias to achieve a fair culture for ricaltif and wellbeing one (implementation / maturity) 1 Accreditations : Veterans, PICU Social Impact all. standards, baby friendly Social impact Leaders take action to prevent and address bullying Standards, baby intendity Code of Governance compliance and harassment at all levels and for all staff, with a Code of Governance compliance clear focus on those with protected characteristics under the Equality Act and those from excluded and marginalised groups.
 Leaders make reasonable adjustments to support disabled staff to carry out their roles well.
 Leaders take active steps to ensure staff and leaders are representative of the population of people using the service.
 Leaders ensure there are effective and proactive ways to engage with and involve staff, with a focus on hearing the voices of staff with protected equality characteristics and those who are excluded or marginalised, or who may be least heard within their service.
 Staff feel empowered and are confident that their concerns and ideas result in positive change to shape services and create a more equitable and inclusive organisation.